|Brand||KAMINE ZOOLOGICAL SUPPORT ASSOCIATION MINEKO-CLUB|

 |Aya Miyashita||I/S BBDO||Agency Pr Director|

 We wondered whether some new form of entertainment couldn’t be found in the everyday lives of the animals.
 We took the animals’ playthings – old tires and giants balls – and wrapped them in fabric, to make the world’s first animal-made distressed denim jeans.
-We created three versions of the jeans – the Tiger edition, the Lion edition and the Bear edition.
-We then sold the jeans in a public auction, and returned the proceeds to the animals in the form of donations to the zoo and to WWF Japan.
+The design was as simple as it was unique, and resonated with the entire spectrum of zoo visitors – and, more importantly, with young people who were not zoo-goers.
+Leveraging the natural instincts of the animals captured people’s imagination and gave them a taste of what the zoo has to offer.